rackerlabs/technical-blog/content/blog/2022/2022-06-28-migrate-data-from-mdf-file-to-ndf-file-in-same-file-group/index.md

 {{< /highlight >}}

-For our approach, we wanted the ndf to be at around 500 GB, so once the ndf reach this size, we can stop the emptyfile operation.
+For our approach, we wanted the ndf to be at around 500 GB, so once the ndf reaches this size, we can stop the emptyfile operation.
-Once emptyfile operation is stopped, we need to manually reclaim the free space in mdf by using below query:
+Once the emptyfile operation is stopped, we need to manually reclaim the free space in mdf by using below query:

 {{< highlight sql >}}